psahni/aws_saa_prep/ec2_architect_level.md

 * Startegy to control EC2 instances
 * Cluster, Spread, Partition
 * Cluster - Same Rack, Same Availability Zone, low latency
+* Cluster Placement Groups place your EC2 instances next to each other which gives you high-performance computing and networking.
   * If the Rack fails, then every instance fails
   * Advantage is low latency but, high network throughput
   * Eg: Big data applications
 * Spread - Spread across multiple AZ, low risk of simultaneous failure becz each instance is on the different hardware
+* Spread gives you max availability when there is AZ fail.
 * Partition - Each partition can have multiple EC2 instances
   * Upto 7 partitions in one AZ
   * Upto 100s of Ec2 insta